chilam27/Improve_Product_Review_System/README.md

   <img width="500" height="400" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig6.png">
 </p>

-* After analyzing the variables, I want to have a closer look at the cleanned review text itself.
+* After analyzing the variables, I want to have a closer look at the cleaned review text itself.
 I create a word cloud of all the review text for this product in figure 6.
 This has a very good representation of what words are being repeated the most by having it in different font sizes (the bigger the fonts, the higher the counts).
-Just by looking at the picture itself, beside the obvious, here are some observation:
+Just by looking at the picture itself, besides the obvious, here are some observation:
   - I can see many text from "5" star ratings: "five star", "perfect", "buy", "great work", etc.
   - I can also get a sense of what most of the reviews are about: "size", "quality", "durable", "fit".
   - Negative review's texts are also present in the word cloud: "run small", "waist size", "tight", "return", etc.